slorquet/elffile2/README.rst

 This library is unmaintained and has bugs, and I had to use it.
 So I have decided to fork it and fix it.

+How to build from source

+You need python-virtualenv

+Then run:

+    make clean
+    make ve
+    make bdist_egg

 What follows is the original README.

 --slorquet